langleyfoxall/helpers-laravel/README.md

 ##### `getColumns`
-Get an [Array](http://php.net/manual/en/language.types.array.php) the database columns for a given model.
+Get an [Array](http://php.net/manual/en/language.types.array.php) of the database columns for a given model.

 ###### Example Usage
 ```